GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/React/react.md

 ```
 #
+## What is transpiler?
+* A tool that converst source code from one programming language to another.
+* Ex: Babel

+#
 ## [Babel](https://dev.to/getd/wtf-are-babel-and-webpack-explained-in-2-mins-43be):
+* Babel in React is used to transpile JSX syntax into regular JavaScript which browser can understand.

 * Babel is simply a translator, who translates your 'fancy' (ES6+) JS code into 'not-so-fancy' (ES5) ones that browser (front-end) or Node.js (back-end) understands.

 #